BV-BRC/BV-BRC-Docs/docroot/user_guides/services/similar_genome_finder_service.md

 Specifies the genome to use as the basis for finding other similar genomes

 ### Search by Genome Name or Genome ID
-Selection box for specifying genome in PATRIC to use as the basis of comparison
+Selection box for specifying genome in BV-BRC to use as the basis of comparison

 ### Or Upload FASTA
-Alternate option for uploading a FASTA file to use as the basis of comparison. *Note: You must be logged into PATRIC to use this option.*
+Alternate option for uploading a FASTA file to use as the basis of comparison. *Note: You must be logged into BV-BRC to use this option.*

 ## Advanced Options